KarelCemus/play-redis/doc/20-configuration.md

 the redis works smoothly thus no timeout is necessary.
 In consequence, it is **disabled by default** to avoid unnecessary performance penalty.

+### Timeout when disconnected

+There is a `connection-timeout`, which limits the waiting for the response from the redis server when the connection is not established.
+As the connection is fully asynchronnous, it tends to wait endlessly.
+To avoid hanging of requests, the connection timeout defines the upper bound of waiting for a response.
+Each request is eather resolved or rejected within this time window.
+It is expected the redis works smoothly thus the timeout usually does not apply.
+However, it is expected the cache should be fast responding and thus **by default the timeout is set to 500 millis** to avoid unnecessary delays.
+This timeout is optional and can be disabled.

+### Other timeouts

-The other timeouts you might be interested in are related to the communication to Redis, e.g., connection timeout and receive timeout.
+Other timeouts you might be interested in are related to the communication to Redis, e.g., connection timeout and receive timeout.
 These are provided directly by the underlying connector and `play-redis` doesn't affect them.
 For more details, see
 the [`Redis` configuration](https://github.com/etaty/rediscala).